anywhichway/watchlight/README.md

 example <a href="./examples/rules/diagnostic-confidence.html" target="_tab">diagnostic confidence</a> or view its
 <a href="./examples/rules/diagnostic-confidence.js" target="_tab">source</a>.

-Returns `rule`.

 ### Instance Bound Rules

-Reactive objects can have instance bound rules associated with then in addition to <a href="#event-handlers">event handlers<a>
+Reactive objects can have instance bound rules associated with them in addition to <a href="#event-handlers">event handlers<a>
 and <a href="#observers">observers</a>.
 Unlike event handlers and observers, these rules get added to the rule processing agenda.

 There are two options for binding.
 The first is to provide a rule that applies only to the object it is bound to: